Few things are as uncomfortable as sitting for an extended amount of time at work while dealing with sciatica.

 Right out of the gate, it’s important to know that there is no such thing as a one-size-fits-all office chair that cannot be infinitely adjusted (or at least almost infinitely adjusted, anyway).

-Some chairs with static ergonomic features can work wonders for certain people, but a lot of folks that are a little bit too tall, little bit too short, or the wrong weight and shape are going to suffer squeezing themselves into those contortion chambers.
+Some chairs with static ergonomic features can work wonders for certain people, but a lot of folks that are a little bit too tall, a little bit too short, or the wrong weight and shape are going to suffer squeezing themselves into those contortion chambers.

 Lumbar support adjustments are particularly important, but adjustable seat height, armrest positioning, and reclined positioning can all help to take pressure off of the sciatic nerve.